 For each choice of coronagraphic mask, the field of view at the detector is a 20″ × 20″ square centered on the image of the coronagraphic mask.

 The NIRCam Lyot coronagraphs are expected to detect sufficiently warm Jupiter-type exoplanets, as well as protostellar, protoplanetary, and debris disks around bright stars.
-Detectability depends primarily on the contrast (flux ratio) and apparent separation between the bright host and faint companion.
-(See here for general considerations of contrast in JWST HCI.)
+Detectability depends primarily on the contrast (flux ratio) and apparent separation between the bright host and faint companion (more information is available at Contrast Considerations for JWST High-Contrast Imaging).
 Higher contrast sources are detectable at larger apparent separations.
 Detections are improved by observing strategies, such as obtaining multiple observations at different roll angles, and by data analysis techniques.

 Figure 4 shows the estimated limiting contrast performance of the 5 NIRCam coronagraphs, under the technical and procedural assumptions of Beichman et al. (2010).
 Companions with contrasts above the curves would be detectable .
 (That paper notes the NIRCam coronagraphic performance is limited not by diffraction but rather by telescope scattering or mirror wavefront errors.)